rssalessio/algorand-royalty-fees/README.md

     * To stop the network run the command ``source scripts/stop_network.sh``

 ## How to run
+To run the example

+1. Create the network: ``source scripts/start_network.sh``
+2. Create the asset and deploy the app ``source scripts/config.sh``
+3. Run the example script ``ts-node src/example.ts``

+Alternatively you can check the guide [here](https://github.com/rssalessio/algorand-royalty-fees/blob/main/article.md)

 ## General Teal guidelines
 - [PyTeal documentation](https://pyteal.readthedocs.io/)